Practical guide: when to use ChatGPT, Claude, or Perplexity

 Claude is also excellent for rewriting AI-generated texts that sound too AI-like.
 Upload a ChatGPT output to Claude with the instruction to make it more human and natural – the result is often surprisingly good.

-For AI-copywriting where naturalness is crucial, Claude has an edge over the competition.
-Especially for longer texts such as white papers, case studies, or extensive blog articles.
+For AI copywriting where naturalness is crucial, Claude has an edge over the competition.
+Especially for longer texts such as whitepapers, case studies, or extensive blog articles.

-Example prompt Claude (code refactoring)
+Example Prompt Claude (code refactoring)

 Scenario: You have Shopify Liquid code that you want to optimize